 What is WeChat?

 Developed by the famous company Tencent, WeChat (known as Weixin 微信 in China) was launched in 2011 in Mainland China, and in 2012 in its international version.
-This app quickly became the world’s largest standalone mobile app, reaching 1 billion monthly active users in 2018.
-What was at the beginning only a mobile messaging app has become China’s number one app; with 1.21 billion users as of 2021.
+This app quickly became the world’s largest standalone mobile app, reaching 1.3 billion monthly active users in 2023.

 (© Hootsuite)

-Worldwide, WeChat is one of the leading social networks, ranking sixth in terms of active user number, becoming a lucrative marketing platform with its plethora of different functionalities.
-Its success relies on the fact that Wechat was able to integrate almost all the features that made the success of the world’s most popular networks.
+Worldwide, WeChat is one of the leading social networks, ranking sixth in terms of active user numbers, and becoming a lucrative marketing platform with its plethora of different functionalities.
+Its success relies on the fact that WeChat was able to integrate almost all the features that made the success of the world’s most popular networks.

 WeChat’s Ecosystem